 Chhaupadi, the traditional act of banishing women (during their periods) from houses, schools, etc. is still widely practiced.
 Nepalese people lack the adequate knowledge and information regarding the need to maintain menstrual hygiene, which may lead to serious reproductive health issues.
 Our project has a clear goal.
 We will provide the production of low cost pads and transformational hygiene education to 5000 young women.

-For most girls, a period is a frightening experience, something to be ashamed of.
-Studies have shown that more than 40% of Nepalese girls are either afraid or confused during their "menarche" (First period) and more than 15% don't even want to have it.
-When on their menstruation, Girls/women are subject to many restrictions.
-We want to reach 45 schools and 5000 young women by April 1, 2019.
-We want to dispel the menstrual shame throughout Nepal!
+For all girls, a period is a frightening experience, but in some Nepalese communities it is also something to be ashamed of.
+Studies have shown that more than 40% of Nepalese girls are either afraid or confused during their "menarche" (first period) and more than 15% don't even want to have it.
+When on their menstruation, girls/women are banished away from their homes, which puts them at risk of rape, snakebite, hypothermia, severe bleeding, and even malnutrition.